davidnoah/Ruckus/docs/flux-cycles.md

   0. `receiveAllTracks` is set as the callback.

 * `createTrack`
-  0. invoked from new note button `onClick`
+  0. invoked from new track button `onClick`
   0. `POST /api/tracks` is called.
   0. `receiveSingleTrack` is set as the callback.